 Nima Janmohammadi is a composer, improviser, and multi-instrumentalist.
 As a performer of Persian classical music, he has studied with great masters of Persian Music, including legendary Mohammad Reza Lotfi and Hossein Alizadeh.
-He has performed in numerous recordings and concerts including solo recitals in venues such as Boston's historic Jordan Hall, MIT, Harvard University, Tuft University, and Metropolitan Museum of Art in NY.
+He has performed in numerous recordings and concerts including solo recitals in venues such as Boston's historic Jordan Hall, MIT, Harvard University, Tuft University, and the Metropolitan Museum of Art in NY.
 His solo Setar album, "The Kiss Belongs to Nobody," was published by “a-side records,” as well as the video recording of his live performances.
 As a composer, Nima has written for symphony orchestra, chamber music of various large and small ensembles, string quartet, and saxophone orchestra.
 He has also written open form and graphic scores that incorporate elements of composition and improvisation.

 Nima is a full-time professor of music theory, musicology, and contemporary improvisation at New England Conservatory.
 He has previously taught at Harvard University in 2014 and has had lectures and masterclasses in numerous institutions in the U.S. and abroad.